near/wallet-selector/packages/core/docs/api/wallet.md

 **Description**

-Returns meta information about the wallet such as `name`, `description` and `iconUrl` but can include wallet-specific properties such as `downloadUrl` for injected wallets.
+Returns meta information about the wallet such as `name`, `description`, `iconUrl` and `deprecated` but can include wallet-specific properties such as `downloadUrl` for injected wallets.

 **Example**